muratk3n/thirdwave/en/2018/12/the-road-to-oblivion.md

 Thomas Frank

-[The title is a joke.
-Of course he wasn't].
 There have been an estimated sixteen thousand books written about Abraham Lincoln.
 Like the lives of the wealthy and the secrets of self-improvement, a fascination with the Great Emancipator seems to be an unchanging feature of American literary taste.
 Few of these volumes, however, have had the resilience of Doris Kearns Goodwin’s *Team of Rivals: The Political Genius of Abraham Lincoln*.
 In 2005, when the book first appeared, it was the subject of “vast critical acclaim” and remained on the New York Times bestseller list for some twenty-seven weeks, according to the press release that accompanied my copy.
 Three years later, a junior senator from Illinois named Barack Obama anointed Team of Rivals one of his favorite books, once again pushing it into the glare of public adulation.
 When Steven Spielberg transformed it into his movie Lincoln in 2012, the book climbed the charts for a third time.

 Despite having triggered these sequential booms in Lincolniana, Team of Rivals is profoundly uninspiring. [..]